 - Listen, but don’t judge, argue, threaten, or yell.

-Certain risk factors have also been shown to influence the development of quiet BPD.
-These may include a history of:
+Certain risk factors have been shown to influence the development of BPD.
+These may include:

 - eating disorders